merely-useful/py-rse/index.md

 we will now have big labels by default for all plotting we do in future, which we may not want.
 Secondly,
-we want to package our Zipf's Law code and make it available to other people.
+we want to package our Zipf's Law code and make it available to other people (Chapter \@ref(packaging)).
 That package won't include our `matplotlibrc` file, and we don't have access to the one on their computer, so this solution isn't as reproducible as others.